keystonejs/keystone/docs/blog/better-ux-with-custom-labels.md

 };
 ```

-In our posts, we don't have a `name` field, instead preferring to call the primary identifying field `title`.
+In our posts, we don't have a `name` field - the primary identifying field `title`.
 As there's no `name` field, label will use the ID, which will give us something like:

 ![Alt Text](https://raw.githubusercontent.com/Noviny/images/master/blog2-2.png)

-Not very human friendly.
+Not super human friendly.

 We could rename title to name, but that's not what we want.
 What we _do_ want is to make the label use the title for display.
 For this, we can add a `labelResolver` to our post field